 Hummingbird Tail Chirps

-An impressive trait of hummingbirds is to use their tails to make sounds!
-They create these chirping sounds by using precise movements of their feathers in the wind–including wind they create for themselves while divebombing and flying.
+Did you know hummingbirds use their tails to make sounds?
+They create chirping sounds by using precise movements of their feathers in the wind–including wind they create for themselves while divebombing and flying.

 The male hummingbird chirps their tail feathers when they are trying to attract potential mates.